Benefits of an Outdoor Fire Feature

-Outdoor fire features, such as fire pits or fireplaces, have become all the rage for homeowners and home buyers alike.
+Outdoor fire features, such as fire pits or fireplaces, have become all the rage for homeowners and homebuyers alike.
 It expands your entertainment opportunities and allows you to extend the use of your outdoor living space way beyond the warmer months.
-Here are some of the ways an outdoor fire feature can benefit you, your family and your home.
+Here are some of the ways an outdoor fire feature can benefit you, your family, and your home.

 Increase Home Value

 Outdoor living spaces are becoming increasingly important to anyone who owns a house or is looking to buy one because they increase the value of the home, just like a swimming pool or an outdoor kitchen.
-These types of features not only upgrade your outdoor space, but they also give you an excuse for entertaining and spending more time outside, making your home more appealing to potential buyers.
+These types of features not only upgrade your outdoor space but also give you an excuse for entertaining and spending more time outside, making your home more appealing to potential buyers.

 Create a Focal Point